 Investment in equity

-Only invest money that you can do without for at least three years
+Only invest money that you can do without for at least four years

 Equity is considered to be the best investment over time.
 As we have just seen during the outbreak of COVID19, stock markets can dive from one day to the next, and then it becomes crucial that you as the investor is not pressured to sell at a bad time because you need the cash.
-Our rule of thumb is that you should only invest money that you do not need in the next three years.
-With that time horizon, you will be equipped to get through fluctuations in the market - and you will probably also have benefited from your investments.
+Our rule of thumb is that you should only invest money that you do not need in the next four years.
+With that time horizon, you will be equipped to get through fluctuations in the market - and you will historically have 85% chance of also having benefited from your investments.
 But of course, there are no guarantees for that.See how we invest

 In average each share accounts for only 0.5% percent of the portfolio, which provides you with a very diversified portfolio.
 Thus, one does not have a high concentration in any single stocks, as one sees in many other funds and indices that are market-weighted.
 For example, Amazon, Microsoft and Apple together make up over 30% of the Nasdaq 100 index.
 In contrast, the 3 largest stocks in the ANNOX fund typically make up no more than 4%.